GitHub Trending Scraper avatar

 actor-start$0.005One-off warm-up charge per run

-Example: 1 000 results at the rates above ≈ $2.00.
-No subscription, no minimum, no card to start — Apify gives every new account $5 of free credit.
+1 000 results ≈ $2.00.
+No subscription, no minimum spend, no card required to start — every new Apify account gets $5 of free credit.

 🚧 Limitations

-GitHub may change the Trending page HTML — if you see empty rows, file an issue and we'll ship a parser patch within 24h.
-We do not scrape developer-trending (only repo-trending) in this Actor.
+• GitHub may change Trending page HTML at any time.
+If you see empty rows or missing fields, open an issue on the Actor's Issues tab and we'll ship a parser patch within 24 hours.

 ❓ FAQ